lynsei/amazon-docker-devops/setup-gpg.md

 ### Setup your credentials:

-- propagate a profile based test.credentials for aws
-- so you can then reference it when calling sync
+> note:  I'm using an EFS mount in this example, which you don't need to do.

 ```
 printf " \
 [profile devops]  \n \
 	region = us-west-1  \n \
 	aws_access_key_id = **************** \n \
 	aws_secret_access_key = *****************************************\n " \
-| tee -a ./credentials
+| tee -a /home/ubuntu/EFS/.aws/credentials
 ```
 ### Start with:

  - ubuntu with docker installed
  - you might use etcd or boom for storing & managing or encrypte container key locations